-Sanctus Real has consistently brought audiences closer to God through music since 2002.
-Their new song "Pray," off their latest album Run (February 5, 2013), speaks of the importance of prayer.
+"Lay It Down," follows the song "Pray," off their album Run (February 5, 2013), speaking of the importance of prayer.
 "We wrote the song 'Pray' because these are anxious times.
 Sometimes it’s not world news that leaves me anxious, but parts of my own little world that seem to be falling apart," lead singer Matt Hammitt explains.
 "The pressure of holding it all together is daunting when I get to thinking it’s on my own shoulders.
 Sometimes I find myself tossing my hands up in the air and asking in an exasperated tone, 'What in the world is going on?'''

 He continues, "In those moments I have to remind myself in every conflict, no matter where we live or which side we’re on, behind every struggle is what the Apostle Paul described in his letter to the Ephesians (Ephesians 6:12).
 Paul doesn’t leave us to wonder how we should view our struggles or what actions we should take.
 He tells the Ephesians to stand firm on truth, righteousness, salvation and the word of God.
 He teaches them, and us, to pray; and not just every so often or when we’re in distress, but to pray at all times.
 These are indeed anxious times, and heaven and earth are at war.
 Every public headline and personal challenge is a reminder, as well as a call, not to lift our hands in despair, but rather to continue lifting our hands and voices in prayer."

 The journey of Sanctus Real began almost a decade ago while Matt was in high school and he met guitarist Chris Rohman in their sophomore year at Toledo Christian School in Ohio.
 After leading youth worship together, they eventually started collaborating on their own material, and a partnership was born.